 Follow me as I walk through the last 25 years of owning and enjoying cabin cruisers.
-First, I’ll cover the basics about these types of vessels.
+First, I’ll provide a comprehensive overview of the basics of these types of vessels and some of the latest cruising models and technological advancements in the family cruising boats category.
 Then I’ll share some experiences and travel stories from living aboard various cabin cruiser boats throughout my boating life, on numerous long-term voyages.

 What is a Cabin Cruiser?

-Cabin Cruisers are a popular class of boats that are power-driven with one or two motors.
-They are built to cruise long distances, to tour waterways and travel along coastal waters.
-These types of boats provide comfortable accommodations within the hull of the vessel.
+Cabin Cruisers (or simply “cruisers” for short) are a popular class of “sedan-style” (single level) family power boats that are designed for passengers to ride on inside a protected cabin area with a sheltered helm control station.
+They are built to cruise long distances, to tour waterways and travel along coastal waters, while still being maneuverable and (usually) trailerable.
+These types of boats provide comfortable accommodations within the hull of the vessel and amenities similar to recreational vehicles (RV) or motor homes.
+They offer inherently more protection from the elements than open cockpit boats like center consoles, side consoles and dual consoles.

-Most cabin cruisers can be towed with a trailer and stored on land and are between 25-45 feet in length, although there are some as short as 17 feet, and some as long as 55 feet.
-Many boaters choose cabin cruisers as a practical option for long-distance boating trips due to their efficiency, comfort and relative ease of operability.
+Most cabin cruisers can be towed with a trailer or flatbed (some require special permits in certain states) and can be stored on land in most boat yards and larger driveways.
+They are typically between 25-45 feet in length, although there are some as short as 17 feet, and some as long as 50 feet that may still be called cruisers (although the larger models are often referred to as motor yachts).
+Typically what differentiates a cabin cruiser from a full blown motor yacht is that cruisers tend to have a sleeker more aerodynamic look, a simpler interior layout with a single level of living space and only one control station (although some may have a small, optional flybridge station).
+Many boaters choose cruisers as a practical option for long-distance boating trips due to their efficiency, comfort and relative ease of operability.

-Cabin cruisers are usually equipped with heating, air conditioning, water heaters, a galley, berths, head (toilet), power generators and electrical systems – all of which make them ideal for spending extended periods of time on the water.
+Modern cabin cruisers tend to have the shorter “cruisers” label, or will often be called “express style cruisers” meaning they have an open back to their cabins, usually covered with removable canvas, plastic or glass.
+They are usually equipped with some level of ventilation including heating, air conditioning, fans or water heaters.
+They also generally have an onboard galley, berths (beds), head (toilet), power generators and electrical systems – all of which make them ideal for spending extended periods of time on the water cruising.

-Cruisers are never sail boats, but a few have steading sails for stabilization in rolling waves on large lakes and oceans.
-Some have stabilizers, or fins that move through the water outside the boat.
+Cruisers are never sailboats (that’s a different class of boat, often referred to as “bluewater cruisers”), but a few may have steading sails for stabilization in rolling waves on large lakes and oceans (these can be called motor sailers and blur the line with power cruisers).
+Some cabin cruisers have stabilizers or fins that move through the water outside of the boat.

 Our First Cabin Cruiser: “Seawon I” – 1968 to 1972

 In 1968, my wife and I started out with our first cabin cruiser.
 She was a 17-foot, aluminum-hull Starcraft outboard cruiser with a small cuddy cabin for two and a removable pail for fluid wastes.
+As stated above, this is on the smallest end of the spectrum for a cabin cruiser boat.
+Back in the late 1960s, the small and mid-size cabin cruiser market was not as developed as today’s market, and this cuddy cabin really served our purposes for what we needed in a cruising boat that had a sleep-able cabin onboard.
+With the canvas up and sealed, she became essentially a full blow cabin cruiser.
 It was easy to cruise up to 100 miles per day at an average 20 miles per hour.
-She had a full cover to keep the rain out and we slept in sleeping bags.
+Her full cover kept the rain out and my wife and I protected from the inevitable elements we encountered, and we slept in sleeping bags in the forward cuddy.
 Our young 4-year-old slept on the seat at the stern and our collie was happy on the floor.

 Our first long-distance boat trip was a 2-week journey in Ontario – from Brockville (our home port) through the Thousand Islands, over to Trenton and then Northwest on the Trent Severn waterway.
 We cruised the Georgian Bay Islands where we tied the boat up beside an outcropping on a small uninhabited island and enjoyed some sandwiches.